lopezelpesado/initial-learning/README.md

 2. Added a picture of me :)

 3. Added a bunch of stuff including lists, kittens and a form!
 Practicing this stuff is really helpful

+#### 4/2/21

+1. Still revising HTML challenges and practicing using the website, this time on my laptop